BARD 7 Lightning Talks

 Digital art of a nutria bard summoning lightning from the sky with a piece of chalk.
 Created by Viv Heurtevant.

 Lightning talks are short, informal talks on research or expository topics.
-The length of talks for BARD 7 will be between 5 and 10 minutes.
-A list of speakers, with titles and abstracts, will be posted below.
+The length of talks for BARD 7 will be 8 minutes.
+A list of speakers, with titles and abstracts, is available below.

 O. David Agbolade (Louisiana State University)